alezemelo/SE2_KirunaExplorer/server/API.md

 #### PATCH `/kiruna_explorer/documents/:id/coordinates`

-Edits the coordinates of a document
+Edits the coordinates of a document, works with both single coordinate and polygon.

 - Request Parameters: `:id`, the doc id
 - Request Body Content: